manjureddy7/spaceX/README.md

 - Currently the image src from api (links/mission_patch) is not working.
 So I have added new default image

 ## Stacks
-- Nextjs with ReduxToolkit (which makes state management lot easier)
+- Nextjs with ReduxToolkit (which makes state management lot easier :heart:)
 - Testing Libray to test Components

 ## Run